neondatabase/postgresql_anonymizer/docs/custom_fake_data.md

 1. Click on "data"

-1. Choose your prefered zip file and download it on your server
+1. Choose your preferred zip file and download it on your server

 1. Unzip the file into a folder (for example `/path/to/custom_csv_files/`)